DorCoMaNdO/Reactor-Essentials/README.md

 2. Edit the `build all.bat` script (in the root folder of the solution) so that it would only contain the Among Us versions you're targeting.
 3. Run `build all.bat` (alternatively, in Visual Studio you can use `Build` -> `Batch Build...` from the toolbar and select all the target versions and then `Build`, running `build all.bat` may still be required when Reactor is updated).
 4. The compiled binary will be copied to the `plugins` folder of your targeted Among Us versions, as well as a `bin` folder in the solution's folder.

+*This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.*